 - OPTIONAL BMGT458R Special Topics in Marketing: Advanced Computer Graphics Workshop (fall of Year 2)

-BMGT458Q - An introduction to computer graphics and visual communication principles.
+BMGT458Q — An introduction to computer graphics and visual communication principles.
 Students will explore fundamental design principles through digital visual communication projects.
 Technology content will include photo manipulation, digital illustration and page layout using InDesign, Illustrator and Photoshop.
-This course is intended for students new to the Adobe Creative Suite or with limited expose to one of the 3 programs we will explore.
+This course is intended for students new to the Adobe Creative Suite or with limited exposure to one of the three programs we will explore.

-BMGT458R - A follow up course to BMGT458Q or for more advanced design students.
+BMGT458R — A follow-up course to BMGT458Q or for more advanced design students.
 This course is designed to improve proficiency in computer graphics and visual communication principles.
-Technology content will include photo manipulation, digital illustration and page layout, plus web development and motion content using InDesign, Illustrator, Photoshop, Muse and Premier or After Effects.
+Technology content will include photo manipulation, digital illustration and page layout, plus web development and motion content using InDesign, Illustrator, Photoshop, Sketch, and InVision.
 Students who have not completed 458Q, but wish to enroll 458R should, at minimum be comfortable creating page layout in InDesign, using the pen tool in Illustrator and sizing images for print and web in Photoshop.

-- NYC overnite trip that includes alumni networking event, shadowing a marketing or design alum experience, guided tour of the National Design Museum (Cooper-Hewitt) and 3 hosted company visits and presentations
+- NYC two–night trip that includes alumni networking event, 6 hosted company visits and presentations

 - Multiple guest speakers from the advertising and marketing field

-- Additional site visits and field trips in DC
+- Additional site visits and field trips in DC, Richmond, Baltimore, Philadelphia

-- Help with securing internships in the field
+- Help with securing internships and full-time positions in the field

 - Must be a marketing major or a design major (Note: Students will be selected by faculty champion.
 Design students will be chosen on the basis of their portfolio submissions, as part of their declaration of the art design major.)